qwikifiers/qwik-style-guide/README.md

 ## Translations

-If you want to translate this style guide, please free to submit a PR with a markdown file under `translations` folder `.md` file with the relevant locale (for example: `es-ES.md`)
+If you want to translate this style guide, please feel free to submit a PR with a markdown file under `translations` folder `.md` file with the relevant locale (for example: `es-ES.md`)

 ## Inspirations & Credits